meshhq/MeshStudioWebsite/README.md

 $ hugo new blog/{YYYY-MM-DD-BLOG-TITLE}.md
 ```

-This will create a new case study template in the `/content/work` directory.
-The top portion will is templated meta information needed about the case study for it to work properly with the site.
+This will create a new case study template in the `/content/blog` directory.
+The top portion will is templated meta information needed about the blog for it to work properly with the site.

 #### Required Images (Blog)